icyphox/site/pages/blog/hacky-scripts.md

 I chose to write one myself.

 And that just about sums up what I wanted to say.
-The best and most fun way to learn to code---write hacky scripts.
+The best and most fun way to learn to code -- write hacky scripts.
 You heard it here.